icela/FriceEngine/apis.md

 getAnims(): List<(FAnim)>|get the list of anims, you can add and remove animations via this. getTargets(): List<(Pair<(FObject, Event)>)>|get a list of pairs, it has an object reference and an event interface. when collision occurs, the interface will be called. addForce(Double, Double)|add a force to this object(actually you added an accelerate anim to it).
 It's force, and you had better set the mass first. setMass(Double)|set the mass.
-It's safe, if you set an unsafe value, it will fuck the value automatically. :joy:
+It's safe, if you set an unsafe value, it will ignore the operation automatically. :joy:

 ### Demos
 see Demo1.java in the demo repo.